-CODL, TEZPUR UNIVERSITY PROSPECTUS, 2018 PROGRAMMES AT A GLANCE (Offered in Autumn, 2018) Programme Eligibility Programme Fee (INR) Department and School Offering the Programme Programme Coordinator Duration (No. of Semesters) Min Max MA in Mass Bachelor's Degree in Ingression Mass Communication and Journalism, School of Humanities and Social Sciences Ms. Pragya Sharma 4 8 Communication Degree in any pragya@tezu.ernet.in discipline 03712-275359 Dr. Uttam Kr.
-Pegu uttamkp@tezu.ernet.in 03712-275455 MA in English Bachelor's 12000/- English and Foreign Dr. Suchibrata Goswami 4 8 Degree in any Languages, School of Humanities and suchitu@tezu.ernet.in discipline Social Sciences 03712-275358 Dr. Pallavi Jha pjefl@tezu.ernet.in 03712-275215 MA in Sociology Bachelor's 12000/- Sociology, Ms. Ankita Bhattacharyya 4 8 Degree in School of Humanities and Social Sciences ankita@tezu.ernet.in any discipline 03712-275359 Dr. Amiya Kr.
-Das amiyadas@tezu.ernet.in 03712-275805 PG Diploma in Bachelor's 7500/- Business Administration, Dr. Runumi Das 2 4 Human Resource Degree in School of Management Sciences runumi@tezu.ernet.in Management any discipline Sciences 03712-275015 PG Diploma in Bachelor's 8500/- Environmental Science & Dr. N. Gogoi 2 4 Environmental & Disaster Degree in Disaster Management School of Sciences & nirmali@tezu.ernet.in Management any discipline School of Management Sciences 03712-275609 Dr. Dipak Nath dipak@tezu.ernet.in 03712-275306 PG Diploma in BE/B.Tech 8500/- Energy, Dr. S. Mahapatra 2 4 Renewable or M.Sc in School of Engineering sadhan@tezu.ernet.in Energy and Energy Physics or Chemistry 03712-275306 Management 9500/ Control for Incl.
-De Culdwarele Di 2 4 PG Diploma in Child Rights and Bachelor's Degree in 8500/- Centre for Inclusive Development, Dr. Subhrangshu Dhar 2 4 Governance any School of Humanities and sdhar@tezu.ernet.in discipline Social Sciences $^{^}$ The application fee for admission is Rs.
-200 (Rs.
-100 for SC/ST candidates).
+Programme Eligibility Programme Fee (INR) Department and School Offering the Programme Programme Coordinator Duration (No. of Semesters)

+Min Max

+MA in Mass Communication Bachelor's Degree in any Mass Communication and Journalism, School of Humanities and Social Sciences Ms Madhusmita Boruah madhu@tezu.ernet.in 4 8

+discipline 03712-275359

+Dr. Uttam Kr.
+Pegu

+uttamkp@tezu.ernet.in

+03712-275455

+MA in English Bachelor's 12000/- English and Foreign Dr. Suchibrata Goswami 4 8

+Degree in any Languages, School of Humanities and suchitu@tezu.ernet.in

+discipline Social Sciences 03712-275358

+Dr. Pallavi Jha

+pjefl@tezu.ernet.in

+03712-275215

+MA in Sociology Bachelor's 12000/- Sociology, Ms. Ankita Bhattacharyya 4 8

+Degree in any discipline School of Humanities and Social Sciences ankita@tezu.ernet.in

+03712-275359

+Dr. Amiya Kr.
+Das

+amiyadas@tezu.ernet.in

+03712-275805

+PG Diploma in Bachelor's 7500/- Business Administration, Dr. Runumi Das 2 4

+Human Resource Management Degree in any School of Management Sciences runumi@tezu.ernet.in

+Winningement discipline Sciences 03712-275015

+PG Diploma in Bachelor's 8500/- Environmental Science & Dr. Nirmali.
+Gogoi 2 4

+Environmental & Disaster Degree in any discipline Disaster Management School of Sciences & School of Management Sciences nirmali@tezu.ernet.in

+Management 03712-275609

+Dr. Dipak Nath

+dipak@tezu.ernet.in

+03712-275306

+PG Diploma in BE/BTech/ 8500/- Energy, Dr. Sadhan Mahapatra 2 4

+Renewable Energy and AMIE or MSc/MCA School of Engineering sadhan@tezu.ernet.in

+Energy Management 03712-275306

+PG Diploma in Child Rights and Bachelor's Degree in 8500/- Centre for Inclusive Development, Dr. Subhrangshu Dhar 2 4

+Governance any discipline School of Humanities and Social Sciences sdhar@tezu.ernet.in

+The application fee for admission is Rs.
+500 (Rs.
+250 for SC/ST/PWD/EWS candidates\).
 Application fee along with the programme fee must be deposited at the time of application in full.

-Note: Those who are unable to complete their studies within the stipulated period may go for re-registration (see relevant section of the Academic Rules). ^{} Student intake for this programme is 30.
-Selection will be based on academic credentials and prior work experience.
+Note: Those who are unable to complete their studies within the stipulated period may go for re-registration (see relevant section of the Academic Rules).

+Important Notes for Learners: Self-Learning Materials are usually uploaded in CODL webpage in PDF Format.
+The printed materials are provided on payment of processing and postage fee of Rs.
+250 per semester.
+Examination form has to be filled up separately towards the end of the semester.
+An examination fee of Rs.
+250/- has to be paid per course, including project.

 PROGRAMMES IN DETAIL